palant/palant.info/content/articles/an-overview-of-the-pppp-protocol-for-iot-cameras/index.md

 127.0.0.1,192.168.1.1,10.0.0.1,
 ```

 This is a typical list of three server IPs.
 No, the trailing comma isn’t a typo but required for correct parsing.
 Host names are occasionally used in init strings but this is uncommon.
 With CS2 Network generally distrusting DNS from the looks of it, they probably recommend vendors to sidestep it.
-The “secret” key behind the colon is optional and activates [encryption of transferred data](/2025/09/08/a-look-at-a-p2p-camera-lookcam-app/#the-encryption) which is better described as obfuscation.
+The “secret” key behind the colon is optional and activates [encryption of transferred data](/2026/01/05/analysis-of-pppp-encryption/) which is better described as obfuscation.
 Unlike the server addresses, this part isn’t obfuscated.

+**Update** (2026-01-05): Link to encryption explainer above has been replaced to point to the newer and more detailed article.

 ### Yi Technology